AriFordsham/GHCWiki/commentary/compiler/backends/llvm/wip.md

 ### LLVM's Link Time Optimisations

 One of LLVM's big marketing features is its support for link time optimisation.
-This does thinks such as in-lining across module boundaries, more aggressive dead code elimination... ect).
+This does things such as in-lining across module boundaries, more aggressive dead code elimination... etc).
 The LLVM back-end could be updated to make use of this.
 Roman apparently tried to use the new 'gold' linker with GHC and it doesn't support all the needed features.

 - [ http://llvm.org/releases/2.6/docs/LinkTimeOptimization.html](http://llvm.org/releases/2.6/docs/LinkTimeOptimization.html)
 - [ http://llvm.org/docs/GoldPlugin.html](http://llvm.org/docs/GoldPlugin.html)